 Rabbits are herbivores, but does that mean that all plants are safe and healthy for them to eat?
 The surprising answer is no!
 There are plenty of things that you should not be feeding your rabbit that might seem perfectly healthy.

-Following is certainly not an all inclusive list of things you shouldn’t feed your rabbit, but just some of the biggies.
+Following is not an all-inclusive list of things you shouldn’t feed your rabbit, but just some of the major foods to avoid.
 If you are unsure if a food is safe for your bunny, it’s always better to err on the side of caution.
-Remember fresh hay should make up the largest part of your rabbit’s diet, followed by quality rabbit pellets and fresh veggies.
+Remember fresh hay should make up the largest part of your rabbit’s diet, followed by quality rabbit pellets (about 1/2 cup per rabbit per day), with fresh veggies as “treats” or supplemental.

 What Not to Feed Rabbits